qub Protocol Specification

 The complete unlock sequence.
 Each step is normative.

 1. Viewer opens delivery URL.
-Extract arweave_tx_id from path.
+Extract arweave_tx_id from path AND

 2. Check denylist.
 If tx_id is denylisted → display block message.
 Stop.

-3. Fetch SealedQubCbor from Arweave (with multi-gateway fallback).
+3. Fetch OuterWrapper bytes from permanent storage (with multi-gateway fallback).

 4. Parse SealedQubCbor → SealedQub.